rcorvus/R2PY/README.md

 sudo kill -KILL [put-your-pid-here]
 ```

-TRo output sound to the 3mm audio jack:
+To output sound to the 3mm audio jack:
 ```sudo amixer cset numid=3 1```

 To output sound to the HDMI audio